wingtorres/coawst-conda/README.md

 export CC=${CONDA_PREFIX}/bin/mpicc
 export FC=${CONDA_PREFIX}/bin/mpif90
  ```
-Indicate that we want to compile the code using MPI/MPIF90
+Indicate that we want to compile the code with MPI/MPIf90
 ```
 export USE_MPI=ON
 export USE_MPIF90=ON